 Side-Note: *Autism is considered to be on a spectrum.
 It is called a spectrum because some people have only a few or mild symptoms while others have many or severe symptoms.

-Here are some common characteristics of children with autism to help you better understand the root of their behavior.
+Here are some common characteristics of children on the autism spectrum to help you better understand the root of these behaviors.
 Some of the characteristics below can also be common in very young children, or individuals with developmental or emotional disabilities.